faceyspacey/respond-framework-docs-old/README.md

   <Button onClick={actions.myEntity({ slug: arg })} />
 ```

-That's because, `home()` returns a memoized function reference that only changes if the arguments change.
+That's because, `home()` and `myEntity()` return a memoized function reference that only changes if the arguments change.
 It's a minor automation over doing the following in *Modern React*:

 ```js
 import { useCallback } from 'react'